We are considering a home share companion what do I need to know?

 Do home share companions have qualifications to care for the elderly?

-They do not.
 Home share companions are not professional carers and are not required to carry out caring duties.
-However, if the homeowner is sick, they will contact the homeowner’s family or doctor.
+However, if the homeowner is sick, they will contact the homeowner’s family or doctor, provide practice support such as picking up errands in the shop if the home owner is unable to do so and needs a little extra support.

 Is there a test period to make sure that it is a good match?